ajtheakhil/DBDA-Mini-Project/README.md

-# DBDA-Mini-Project
 The ResNet-SVM model was developed as a requirement for the PG-DBDA course.
 The model was trained utilizing publicly accessible datasets.
-The dataset comprised images of 20 wild animals native to India.
+The dataset comprised images of diverse wild animals native to India.

+ Feature Extraction with ResNet: A pre-trained ResNet model (typically ResNet-50 or ResNet-101), renowned for its robust deep learning architecture, is employed as the backbone network.
+The initial layers of the ResNet model autonomously extract pertinent visual features (such as textures, shapes, and patterns) from wildlife images (e.g., those captured by camera traps).
+The highly deep architecture of ResNet facilitates the mitigation of vanishing gradient issues and enhances efficacy in feature extraction.

+ Classification with SVM: Rather than employing the standard Softmax layer at the conclusion of the ResNet for classification, the extracted features are input into an independent Support Vector Machine (SVM) classifier.
+Support Vector Machines are powerful machine learning algorithms frequently employed for reliable classification tasks when provided with high-quality features.